London Air Travel » British Airways » British Airways Fleet Plans »

 BA does have ambitions to increase the number of 777s at Gatwick, which is likely to come from aircraft cascaded from Heathrow.

-BA will also under take a full refurbishment of 2 of its 4 class Boeing 777s at Heathrow.
-This will include a reduction in First Class seats from 14 to 8, a new Club World cabin and most likely a larger World Traveller Plus cabin and 10 abreast seating in World Traveller.
-In the medium term, it is also possible that some 4 class Boeing 777s will be converted to 3 class.
+BA has also started a full refurbishment of its Boeing 777s at Heathrow.
+This includes a reduction in First Class seats on four class aircraft from 14 to 8, the installation of the Club Suite and 10 abreast seating in World Traveller.
+In the medium term, it is also possible that some four 4 class aircraft will be converted to 3 class.
+The refurbishment project is expected to be completed in 2021.

 BA has 12 Boeing 787-800 in service.